dinith95/CodingBook/backend/DotNet/concepts.md

 ## String Builder
 - mutable version of the `string`
 - highly memory efficient in iterative string modifications as unless multiple instance has to be created.

+# Streams
+- read / write from / to source like file and network connection in sequential manner
+- process data in chunk rather than reading everything at once
+- buffered streams reduce the disk / network overhead by reading / writing in buffers
+- use streams with **using statement** so that they are disposed properly

+## Async Streams
+- does not block the thread while wating till os / network to return data
+- fewer threads are needed.
+- allows server to handle multiple requests